oumaimabenaboud/BrainScan-AI/README.md

 # BrainScan-AI

 BrainScan AI is a web application providing an innovative solution for the detection of brain tumors using artificial intelligence (AI).
-This repository contains the code and resources for the BrainScan AI project.

 - [Overview](#overview)
 - [Usage](#usage)